AllenCellModeling/aicsimageio/README.md

 If the file format reader detects mosaic tiles in the image, the `Reader` object will store the tiles as a dimension.

-If implemented, the `Reader` can also return the stitched image.
+If tile stitching is implemented, the `Reader` can also return the stitched image.

 ```python
 reader = LifReader("ver-large-mosaic.lif")